RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 I have finally gotten to a point where the major features are at a good spot and I can spare some time for tutorials, examples, and documentation.
-To that end I have set up a web site on GitHub pages and included the first nine tutorials, with more on the way.
+To that end I have set up a web site on GitHub pages and included the first set of tutorials, with more on the way.

 Here is the website:
 https://rationalanimal.github.io/vui-ad-hoc-alexa-recognizer/